raph-c-psych/sat_dual_tasking/README.md

 **Purpose:** This repository contains the scripts for simulating and analyzing data in context of a research intership.

-## Simualtion of Data from related study
+## Simulation of Data from related study

 **File**: 01_sim_Lehle_et_al_2009